hernantech/mumaxplus/README.md

 ### Dependencies

-mumax⁺ should work on any NVIDIA GPU with any Compute Capability.
+mumax⁺ should work on any NVIDIA GPU.
 To get started you should install the following tools yourself.
 Click the arrows for more details.

 <details><summary>CUDA Toolkit</summary>